Ilumirnau/Simulations-Statistical-Physics/README.md

-[Hard-Sphere-Gas](/Hard-Sphere-Gas/) is a file that contains the simulation of a hard-sphere gas model trapped in a cubic container of hard walls.
+[Hard-sphere-Gas](/Hard-sphere-Gas/) is a folder that contains the simulation of a hard-sphere gas model trapped in a cubic container of hard walls.
 <ul>
 <li> Dynamics of the system. </li>
 <li>  Change of the initial conditions for specific temperatures of the gas. </li>